lagbolt/library/FRBRcatalogerrors/draft.md

 <img src="images\Washington County Shrew with editions link.png" alt="" height="300">

 where information on individual editions is hidden behind a clickable link — much closer to a patron's internal bibliographic model.
+Aspen Discovery has a similar feature.

 #### Clickable fields